Royal Pavilion

 John Nash extended the building between 1815 and 1823, transforming it into an Indian-style palace.
 This exotic building is Brighton’s major landmark and it features lavish Chinese inspired interiors and an opulent banqueting room.
 The building’s Asian influence shows the popularity of exotic cultures in the Regency era and it a striking alternative to conventional Regency architecture.

 Brighton was a popular retreat for George IV and his successor, William IV but Queen Victoria didn’t enjoy Brighton quite as much and in 1850 she sold the property to the town.
 Initially, the Royal Pavilion was used as assembly rooms for the town council and for public events and it was famously used as a hospital for Indian troops during the First World War.
-After the Second World War, the building was restored to its condition as it appeared during its Regency era heyday.
+After the Second World War, the building was restored to the condition it appeared during its Regency-era heyday.

 What to see at the Royal Pavilion